Far Away So Close, Part III: Alana Bartol, Mike Bourscheid, David Semeniuk

 David Semeniuk is a formally trained scientist and a self-trained artist.
 His art practice addresses how the histories of capital and the production of scientific knowledge have influenced the production of photographic objects, the construction of meaning in photographic images, and the exhibition of photographic works.
 He is also interested in using art objects to investigate spatial and temporal scales of environmental changes, how we experience these changes, and ways of representing them.

-Image: Un-camouflaging #12 (Forms of Awareness: Ghillie Suit).
+Above Image: Un-camouflaging #12 (Forms of Awareness: Ghillie Suit).
 Performance, Windsor, ON Photo: Bree Arbor.
 2012.
 Courtesy of the Artist.